herzogmatthias/agentic-dashboard/tasks/tasks-dashboard-orchestrator-agent.md

   - [ ] 6.3 Add tests for the Planner integration, verifying that `PlannerOutput` is correctly produced and parsed, and that `dashboard_spec_path` points to an existing file.
   - [ ] 6.4 Verify that Phoenix tracing (or equivalent) is correctly capturing orchestrator, data analysis, and planner events for end-to-end runs.
   - [ ] 6.5 Ensure `src/agent.py` exposes the orchestrator `root_agent` and that the Google ADK simple chat UI can be launched and used to run the full flow.
-  - [ ] 6.6 Document how to run the orchestrator via the chat UI and, if applicable, via a future Flask API/Next.js UI (even if the latter is out of scope for implementation, note expected integration points).